joshukraine/ofreport.com-v1/source/articles/2018-09-vision-to-reality.html.markdown

 A case of 20 Good and Evil books
 {: .caption-text .article-image__caption}

 On July 5, just before CMO began, we launched a new Ukrainian-language web site where people can go to request a free copy of the book.
-(Check out [dobroizlo.com.ua](https://dobroizlo.com.ua/){: target="_blank"} if you’re curious.)
-As of this writing, we’ve received 191 requests — an average of over two requests every day!
+(Check out [dobroizlo.com.ua](https://dobroizlo.com.ua/){: target="_blank"} if you're curious.)
+As of this writing, we've received 191 requests — an average of over two requests every day!

 [![Description](https://d21yo20tm8bmc2.cloudfront.net/2018/dobro-zlo-site-550w.jpg)](https://dobroizlo.com.ua/){: target="blank"}
 {: .article-image .article-image--has-caption .article-image--has-border}
 Any Ukrainian may receive a copy of *Good and Evil* free of charge simply by submitting a request through our web site: <a href="https://dobroizlo.com.ua" target="_blank">https://dobroizlo.com.ua</a>
 {: .caption-text .article-image__caption}

 All this means a lot of work in the mail room for our team member, Denise Hutchison.
-In addition to all her work sending and receiving *Bible First* lessons, she’s now shipping out dozens of *Good and Evil* books.
-Since their delivery in August, we’ve sent between 50-60 books, and more are in the pipeline!
+In addition to all her work sending and receiving *Bible First* lessons, she's now shipping out dozens of *Good and Evil* books.
+Since their delivery in August, we've sent between 50-60 books, and more are in the pipeline!

 [![Description](https://d21yo20tm8bmc2.cloudfront.net/2018/ready-to-mail-550w.jpg)](https://d21yo20tm8bmc2.cloudfront.net/2018/ready-to-mail-2000w.jpg)
 {: .article-image .article-image--has-caption}